Looking for onomatopoeia examples so you can give your writing some extra oomph? You’ve come to the right place.

 Onomatopoeia earns bonus points too because sensory words like these make it easier for readers to remember what they’ve read.
 Memories start with our senses, so artfully select onomatopoeic sound words (and other sensory words) that’ll captivate your readers and make your message unforgettable.

-Let’s take a look at onomatopoeia in action with some classic examples.
+Let’s move this lesson along and look at onomatopoeia in action with some classic examples.

 Examples of Onomatopoeia

-Time-honored works of literary greats and poets swarm our senses with onomatopoeia.
+Time-honored works of linguists, literary greats, and poets swarm our senses with onomatopoeia.